tehsinchen/Deep_Position_List/README.md

-For the option of fixing lateral-position which can be applied for watching the movement of cells, here is the results:
+For the option of fixing lateral-position which can be applied for watching the movement of cells (axial direction was still determined by machine), here is the results:

 ![image](https://github.com/tehsinchen/Deep_Position_List/blob/main/fixed-position/Pos1.gif)
 ![image](https://github.com/tehsinchen/Deep_Position_List/blob/main/fixed-position/Pos2.gif)